Atlanta Advance Directive Lawyer

 - Direct the withholding/withdrawal of life-sustaining procedures

-Types of Advance Directives?
+Types of Advance Directives

-The living will advance directive describes future health care decisions beyond someone’s control; they must also be in a state of permanent unconsciousness or have a terminal illness.
+- The living will advance directive describes future health care decisions beyond someone’s control; they must also be in a state of permanent unconsciousness or have a terminal illness.
 The living will does not apply if a doctor sees hope for recovery.
 The living will also describes treatments wanted and when to take steps to prolong life (such as feeding tube insertion).
 It is a formal legal document, signed by the patient with witnesses outside of potential heirs.
 It is more limited than the health care power of attorney, only taking effect when faced with terminal conditions, and may only cover certain health care situations.
 Likewise, you typically can’t choose a proxy to make decisions for you.

 Selecting a Health Care Agent